 While Hemi took over for Cassandra, Percy climbed back up into the control room and had Gregory adjust their rudder so they were on a more direct route.

-Ten minutes later another ping echoed through the hull, piercing through the quiet drone of the slowly-moving Prospect.
+Ten minutes later another ping echoed through the hull, piercing through the quiet drone of the slowly moving Prospect.
 Hemi quoted the distance and direction of the ping source to the control room.
 Percy ground her teeth.
 She willed the pursuers to get lost in the storm that still raged above.

-The ping prompted Gregory to speak up again, “Captain Percy, don’t you think we should try talking them into not shooting at us?
+The ping prompted Gregory to speak up again.
+“Captain Percy, don’t you think we should try talking them into not shooting at us?
 Someone over there must be a reasonable person and realize we are an unarmed cargo sub.”

 “The best-case scenario if we can convince them not to shoot is we have to let them aboard for an inspection,” said Percy.
 “We aren’t going to pass any inspections with our current cargo.
-And something tells me those guys aren’t going to be open to a bribe either…” She trailed off.
-“Besides, they are out of ship-to-ship range now—probably trying to keep enough distance to fire a torpedo at us if we come back up above 200 meters.
+And something tells me those guys aren’t going to be open to a bribe either . . .”
+She trailed off.
+“Besides, they are out of ship-to-ship range now—probably trying to keep enough distance to fire a torpedo at us if we come back up above two hundred meters.

 They settled into an extremely low-speed chase.
 The Prospect quietly hummed along under 230 meters of water—beyond the depth at which it was designed to operate.
 The Grackle stayed closer to the surface but maintained the same distance behind them.
 The night was dragging on.
 With the glow of the red lights and the pervading and unchanging hum from the electric motors it did not take long for their fears to subside, to be replaced with sleepy routine.